 So you want to be a chef but don’t actually want to go through the process of climbing to the top of chef mountain.
 Why not start up a food truck business and make all of your wildest chef dreams come true?

 Perhaps you don’t want to look for a specific space to open up your new restaurant.
-Perhaps you want to be mobile.
+Or maybe you want to be mobile.
 Perhaps you want to go where the people are at instead of waiting for them to come to you, so they can finally try your otherworldly recipes.

 Stop.
 Right.
 There.